dkumar0501/PredictiveStockAnalyticsWebApp/README.md

 ## How It Works

-1. **Data Input**: The user selects a stock ticker (e.g., AAPL, TSLA) and time frame.
-The app retrieves historical stock price data using the yFinance API.
+1. **Data Input**: Data Input: User selects a stock and time frame; the app fetches historical data via yFinance.

 2. **Preprocessing**: The raw data is scaled using MinMaxScaler and reshaped to fit the LSTM input format.